pydraw/pydraw/README.md

 Lastly we can create some other objects and interact with them:

-(It's important to note that all the Renderables below can use the methods listed above (including `overlaps()` and `contains()`, which we see in the excerpt below) except the CustomRenderables: CustomPolygon and Image, which are only supported for a few.)
+(It's important to note that all the Renderables below can use the methods listed above (including `overlaps()` and `contains()`, which we see in the excerpt below).
+CustomPolygon (a CustomRenderable) and Image (a Renderable) have specialized constructors and a few specialized operations, but support these common methods.)
 ```python
 # ... code above